Subscribe to our newsletter here

 His list of collaborators includes Björk, Radiohead’s Thom Yorke and FKA Twigs, for whom Andrew is Grammy-nominated for his fantasy epic ‘Cellophane.’
 Andrew graduated from The University of Southern California with a degree in Fine Art and Animation, and his films and videos have since been exhibited at The Museum of Modern Art in New York, MOMA PS1, The Sydney Opera House and the Los Angeles Museum of Contemporary Art, among others.

 Andrew Thomas Huang was a part of the GEM Z Q&A series in programme phase 1: Inspiration.
+View the trailer below.

 is a Paris-based jeweller, creative director and teacher.
 She is the founder and creative director of Novembre Magazine, the creator of Tétier Jewellery, a contributing editor for Dazed Beauty, a teacher at écal and HEAD, and most recently the creative and brand director at Jean Paul Gaultier.